 The Illinois Thoroughbred Horsemen’s Association created Galloping Out in cooperation with the Chicago-area tracks.
 The program, is a 501(c)(3) Not-For-Profit Illinois corporation, which began in April 2010 with ITHA Board Member Nate Ruffolo as the founding President.
 Galloping Out continues as an arm of the ITHA.

-We marked the program’s sixth anniversary in 2016, and are proud to report we have re-homed more than 150 thoroughbreds.
+We marked the program’s seventh anniversary in 2017, and are proud to report we have re-homed more than 175 thoroughbreds.